 Method

-The paper reports the results of a national survey, conducted as part of a larger mixed-methods research project designed to explore the contribution of the social work role in CMHTs for working age adults and older people (Challis et al. 2014)
+The paper reports the results of a national survey, conducted as part of a larger mixed-methods research project.
+The larger study was designed to explore the contribution of the social work role in CMHTs for working age adults and older people (Challis et al. 2014).
+It examined the responsibilities, roles and tasks of social workers in CMHTs through a national survey (used here) as well as focus groups with team members (Abendstern et al. 2020); the characteristics of people supported by social workers in CMHTs via a caseload audit; and aspects of CMHT social work practice most valued by service users through face-to-face interviews using a Best-Worst Scaling tool (Wilberforce et al. 2019).
+Finally, service user and staff experiences were captured via postal surveys (Batool et al. 2020 submitted).
+The research team included three qualified social workers (MA, JH, DC).

 Locating teams